roywilly/scheduler/README.md

 # scheduler
-Test of a cron scheduler
+Test of a cron scheduler, bash